The majestic church in the middle of Mexico City

 Locals, it was observed, also came here to experience the beauty of this wonderful architecture.
 Surely, like me, they were amazed by the magnificence of the church.

 When the sun rose, the church's surface was revealed, looking so lively, as if it had its own life.
-Inside, I was silent listening to the sermon in Spanish, even though I didn't understand it.
+Inside, I was silent listening to the sermon in Spanish, even though I couldn't understand it.
 But no matter!
 Just admiring the scene inside the church was already a blessing.

 The Cathedral, a famous symbol of Mexico City

 This church is not only breathtakingly beautiful, but also has an interesting story.
-Our volunteer guide – many cities in the world have such people – told us the story of a miracle that happened in the 1950s.
+Our volunteer guide – many cities around the world have such people – told us the story of a miracle that happened in the 1950s.
 At that time, a strong earthquake shook Mexico City.
 Many houses around the church collapsed, but the church remained standing, becoming a sign of hope and protection for many who took refuge here.

 Since that day, the church has been given the name "La Protectora" (The Protector).
 The local community believes that this church has protected them from disaster.